DuncanRae/PhishCounter/README.md

 ### 4. Place the HTML and PHP files into the web directory

-Go onto the /var/www/html/ direcroty and use "sudo nano filename.html" to create the files.
+Go onto the /var/www/html/ direcrory and download the files or clone the repo.
+You can also use "sudo nano filename.html" to create the files.
 Paste the contents of the files from this page into nano.
 Control-O saves, then Control-X quits.

-You can also download the files or clone the repo if that is easier for you.

 The index-google.html file is set up to look like the Google page.
 There is a index-microsoft.html file which you can use if you are working in a Microsoft environment.
 Choose the appropriate one and copy it's contents to index.html on the server.

+Make sure you don't leave the Google or Microsoft description in the file names.
+This may cause Chrome to flag this as a potential phishing site.
+(We wouldn't want that!)
+I fine it best to choose which one to use and call it just index.html.

 Create the counter.txt file.
 ```bash